-Climbing in the mountains is not in a controlled environment, its out there in the open, pitching you not just against the route, but against mother nature herself.
-Conditions can vary from good to diabolical in the space of just a few minutes.
+Climbing in the mountains is not in a controlled environment, it’s out there in the open, pitching you, not just against the route, but mother nature herself.
+Conditions can vary from good to diabolical within the space of just a few minutes.
 Holds can snap, gear can rip, the landings aren’t soft and the midges can be a touch annoying.
-To be successful you have to be a good opportunist able to exploit the moment when it arrives.
+To be successful you have to be a good opportunist, able to exploit the moment when it arrives.
 Staying motivated to climb in the mountains (over a long period of time) becomes far more than just about climbing itself – you have to savour (or endure) the full outdoor experience at all times.